You need to have your Registration ID from your confirmation email to make a payment.

 All Final Performances are free and open to all parents and family members who wish to attend.
-They will begin at approximately 9:00 a.m. and conclude at 3:00 p.m. on Saturday, July 1.
-The Symposium concludes immediately after the final performances.
+They will begin at approximately 10:00 a.m.
+ET and conclude at 12:00 p.m. on Saturday, July 1.
+The Symposium concludes immediately after Final Performances.

-Please note that all students are required to stay until 3 p.m. for the conclusion of the final performances.
-Exceptions will be made for students who turn in an Early Departure Form (completed and signed by a parent/guardian) at check-in at the beginning of Camp.
+Please Note: All students are required to stay until 12:00 p.m. for the conclusion of Final Performances.
+Exceptions will be made for students who turn in an Early Departure Form (completed and signed by a parent/guardian) at check-in at the beginning of camp.

 Parents will need to make hotel accommodations on their own.
 Hotel rooms in Muncie are in limited supply (especially at the end of camp when Drum Corps fans are in town) so we suggest you do your research and make your plans early.
 Hotels that Music for All has used in the past have included: Hampton Inn, Fairfield, and the Courtyard Muncie in Downtown Muncie.